-As the demand increases for statistics and data to measure the impact of the COVID-19 pandemic, we have had to change our data gathering and release practices, focussing efforts on priority analysis and statistics.
+As the demand has increased for statistics and data to measure the impact of the coronavirus (COVID-19) pandemic, we have had to change our data gathering and release practices, focussing efforts on priority analysis and statistics.

 For further information on our approach to statistics and research during COVID-19 see the Chief Statistician’s statement on COVID-19 and the production of statistics and social research.